-Unfortunately, it’s not uncommon to have to deal with late and non-payments.
-Not being paid on time can be incredibly problematic, with time wasted chasing payments and the possibility of not being able to pay your own bills.
+Unfortunately, it’s not uncommon to deal with late and non-payments.
+Not being paid on time can be incredibly problematic, with time wasted chasing payment and the possibility of not being able to pay your bills.

 Write It Down

 Once everything is agreed, from what work will be done to when you will finish it and how much it’ll cost, get it in writing.
 Create a binding contract so that if things go wrong and a customer hasn’t paid you, you hold evidence of them agreeing to it all.

 Providing you deliver the high-quality work promised in the stated timeframe, customers shouldn’t delay payment.

 Another option is to get the work signed off at each stage and request payment each time.
 This way, you get regular payments throughout the job, and there is little room for complaints upon completion.

 Send over an invoice as soon as possible once work is complete.
 Outline the job you are invoicing for and request receipt of the invoice.
 Staged payments will require multiple invoices throughout – set up reminders to ensure you don’t miss one.